 The status of step-down plans on the Refuge follows.
-Chapter 4 provides more information about the additional step-down plans needed and their schedule for completion.
+This draft incorporates by reference those that are up-to-date.
+Chapter 2 provides more information about the additional step-down plans needed and their schedule for completion.

 The following step-down plans have been completed, and apply to all eight refuges in the Eastern Massachusetts NWR Complex.